gustavecortal/ant-colony-optimization/README.md

 ## Ant colony optimization for the traveling salesman problem

-A minimal implementation of ant colony optimization for solving the travelling salesman problem The solver is implemented in Python, fully written in NumPy, and accelerated using Numba.
+A minimal implementation of ant colony optimization for solving the travelling salesman problem.
+The solver is implemented in Python, fully written in NumPy, and accelerated using Numba.

 ## Usage